Men with Fibromyalgia (FMS),

 doesn't know what is wrong with me, Oct 6 to see and ask him if he thinks it

-been able to work since the end of April and want nothing more than to go back
+able to work since the end of April and want nothing more than to go back to

-to work doing the job I love most, firefighting and your website has given me
+work doing the job I love most, firefighting and your website has given me hope

-forgot to mention that during the first 3 months when I was so bad, I didn't
+to mention that during the first 3 months when I was so bad, I didn't sleep

 opposite effect of what they were suppose to.
 Before this illness, a